Frequently Asked Questions (FAQ)

 If your child is experiencing sickness and/or diarrhoea they should stay away from school for at least 48 hours after the last episode of vomiting/diarrhoea.
-If you or someone in your household experiences any symptoms of COVID-19 please follow the Government’s guidelines on self-isolation and testing.
 With most other illnesses, your child can return to school as soon as they feel well enough to unless you have been advised by the school not to (for example with contagious illnesses).

 What happens if my child has an accident at school?